The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

 It should be noted that quantitative results depend on the galaxies selected when computing the cross-correlation (or, similarly, detected by a survey).
 In particular, in Fig.~\ref{fig:corr_vary_Llos} we have selected all galaxies with stellar mass $M_\mathrm{star} \geq 10^8 \, \Msun$.
 We provide a visual impression of the impact of such choice in Fig.~\ref{fig:corr_vary_Llos_Mstar1e9} and \ref{fig:corr_vary_Llos_Mstar1e10}, where we have selected all galaxies with stellar mass $M_\mathrm{star} \geq 10^9 \, \Msun$ and $M_\mathrm{star} \geq 10^{10} \, \Msun$, respectively.
-Comparing these figures it appears clear that larger threshold masses increase the noise in the recovered signal because of the diminishing number of galaxies selected with higher mass thresholds, therefore pushing the requirements to longer $\Ltot$ in order to maintain under control the noise.
+Comparing these figures it appears clear that larger threshold masses increase the cosmic variance in the recovered signal because of the diminishing number of galaxies selected with higher mass thresholds, therefore pushing the requirements to longer $\Ltot$ to suppress cosmic variance.
 We have checked that this conclusion is negligibly affected by the choice of binning.